EngMohamedNor/LRRS_SRS/Doc/index.rst

 e.
 Create courses : to create courses by the administration or lecturers.

 f.
-Join course : to register at specific course by students using course id.
+Join course : students can enroll in course portals.

 g.
-Accept students : to accept students joining specific course by lecturers & TAs.
-The member acceptance step can be disabled in course portal setting by the lecturer.
+Accept students : to accept students joining specific course by lecturers & TA.
+The member acceptance step can be disabled in the course portal setting by the lecturer.

 h.
 Post lab report: to post new lab report and assign deadline for it by lecturers.

 i.
-Update deadline : to update deadline for specific students(sick students) or for all by lecturers.
+Update deadline : to update deadline for specific students(e.g sick students) or for all students by lecturers.

 j.
 Lab report submission : student can submit his/her lab report individually or for his group (if he/she is the group admin) before